Beveridge Report: Reaction

 Winston Churchill gave a broadcast on 21 March 1943 entitled "After the War", where he warned the public not to impose "great new expenditure on the State without any relation to the circumstances which might prevail at the time" and said there would be "a four-year plan" of post-war reconstruction "to cover five or six large measures of a practical character" which would be put to the electorate after the war and implemented by a new government.
 These measures were "national compulsory insurance for all classes for all purposes from the cradle to the grave"; the abolition of unemployment by government policies which would "exercise a balancing influence upon development which can be turned on or off as circumstances require"; "a broadening field for State ownership and enterprise"; new housing; major reforms to education; and largely expanded health and welfare services.
-Churchill's commitment to creating a welfare state was limited: he and the Conservative Party opposed much of the implementation of the Beveridge Report, including voting against the founding of the NHS.
+Churchill's commitment to creating a welfare state has been underplayed: he and the Conservative Party supported implementing most of the Beveridge Report, and their 1945 manifesto contained a commitment to create a national health service in the way envisioned by Beveridge as follows: "The health services of the country will be made available to all citizens.
+Everyone will contribute to the cost, and no one will be denied the attention, the treatment or the appliances he requires because he cannot afford them.
+We propose to create a comprehensive health service covering the whole range of medical treatment from the general practitioner to the specialist, and from the hospital to convalescence and rehabilitation; and to introduce legislation for this purpose in the new Parliament".
+However, after they had lost the election the party voted against the founding of the NHS in the form of a giant exclusively state-run enterprise as envisioned by Aneurin Bevan.